A guide to writing a Board Cover Letter

 Including it in the body of your email when submitting your application can be a valuable way to introduce yourself, leave a lasting impression, and differentiate yourself from other candidates.

-The content – include these five paragraphs
+The content – five paragraphs

 Paragraph 1